-'Give the money back now' - Trump wants $9 million back from Reuters
+'Give the money back now' - Trump wants $9 million returned

 President Donald Trump issued a demand about Reuters, saying he wants them to pay back a $9 million contract they were allegedly given.
 There's a bit of confusion going on around the basis of the contract, which was actually issued during Trump's first term, but it's unclear if he was aware of it or not.
 Or, if there's been new light shed on what the money was actually used for.